 Related Resource: How to Write Goals You Can Achieve Workbook

 Art Blog Ideas

-Are their times when you find it difficult to think of things to write about?
+Are there times you find it challenging to think of things to write about?

 Everybody who writes will have a time when they have writer’s block.